datastax/cassandra/src/java/org/apache/cassandra/db/tries/OnDiskTrie.md

 Using multiple node types is standard in modern trie/radix tree implementations, done to improve the space usage of the structure, as well as the lookup performance which is often determined by the space usage because of caching.
-Our choice of types is driven primarily by the size of the resulting entry in the file, but the choice also naturally prefers more types that are also time efficient types when the data becomes dense.
+Our choice of types is driven primarily by the size of the resulting entry in the file, but the choice also naturally prefers types that are also more time efficient when the data becomes dense.

 Generally, unlimited-length sparse nodes are sufficient to implement tries space-efficiently, but on skips (i.e. slices / point queries) they require binary search to find the child to descend to.
 Binary search is known to have poor branch